Autism and the Brain: What Does the Research Say?

 Posted Mar 07, 2018

 For my first few posts on Psychology Today, I wanted to give an overview of the most popular theories about the brain basis of autism.
-Over the first two blog posts I will discuss a total of 4 theories—but keep in mind there are others as well.
+Over the first two blog posts, I'll discuss four theories—but keep in mind there are others as well.

 In this first post, I will review the social motivation hypothesis and overly intense world hypothesis.

 One of the core symptoms of autism is a lack of social interaction, especially for young children.
 Parents often notice that their child with autism is less likely to show them toys or to spontaneously interact with other children or adults compared to neurotypical children.

 The social motivation hypothesis proposes that this might be due to the brain’s reward system.
 We know that for neurotypical individuals, social interactions are rewarding.
 For example, research has shown that eye contact with attractive faces activates the reward centers of the brain (Kampe, Frith, Dolan, & Frith, 2001).
 The idea behind the social motivation hypothesis is that maybe children with autism do not find social interactions as rewarding as their neurotypical peers—which would explain why children with autism are less likely to initiate social interaction.

 Neuroscience research from my lab (Stavropoulos & Carver, 2014), and others’ (Kohls et al., 2018) have provided evidence for the social motivation hypothesis.
 We found that children with autism have less reward-related brain activity than their neurotypical peers when they are anticipating social information (Stavropoulos & Carver, 2014).